carlinjshaw/google_maps_api_app/README.md

-USER STORY:
+# Geographic Randomizer

+## User Story:

-AS A traveler
+AS A traveler <br/>
-I WANT to find the location of my destination
+I WANT to find the location of my destination <br/>
 SO THAT I can plan my mode of travel

-ACCEPTANCE CRITERIA:
+## Acceptance Criteria:

-GIVEN a travel dashboard with form inputs
+GIVEN a travel dashboard with form inputs <br/>
-WHEN I click my location or enter an address
+WHEN I click my location <br/>
-THEN I am presented with a map centered on that location WHEN I select my options for distance, method of travel, and for a specific type of location THEN I am presented with my distance and travel time WHEN I select new options for distance, method of travel, and for a specific type of location THEN I am presented updated distance and travel time WHEN I click on search history
+THEN I am presented with a map centered on that location <br/>
+WHEN I select my options for distance, method of travel, and for a specific type of location <br/>
+THEN I am presented with my distance and travel time <br/>
+WHEN I select new options for distance, method of travel, and for a specific type of location <br/>
+THEN I am presented updated distance and travel time <br/>
+WHEN I click on search history <br/>
-THEN I am presented with past locations I have searched WHEN I select a past location
+THEN I am presented with past locations I have searched <br/>
+WHEN I select a past location <br/>
-THEN I am presented with distance and drive time information again
+THEN I am presented with distance and drive time information again <br/>

-Geographic Randomizer
+## Description:

 This Application was created as a group project by Team: No Nonsense Technical Difficulties.
 The valued team members are: Owen Dupree, Kayla Dombrosky, Shaeon Adams, Carlin Shaw, and Austin Swebilius.
 This application was made with the Google Distance Matrix API, Google Places API, and Google Static Map API.
 The CSS was completed using Materialize, and Jquery.
 Owen, Kayla, and Carlin worked together to complete the JavaScript coding.
 Shaeon worked on the Index file along with Kayla.
 The README, and Github Repo creation with initial files was done by Austin.
 All team members worked to contribute through research and troubleshooting while two or three wrote code.